microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaObjectSetting.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Set-EntraBetaObjectSetting cmdlet updates the settings for an object in Azure Active Directory (AD).
+the Set-EntraBetaObjectSetting cmdlet updates the settings for an object in Azure Active Directory (AD).

-## EXAMPLES
+## Examples

 ### Example 1
 ```